boetiusj/hugo/content/pages/who.md

 coverImage: "Cropped-e1513965769859.jpg"
 ---

-## Since 2007, this is who we are

-- Consistent communication
-- Clear proposals, clear expectations
-- On-time starts, full days
-- Friendly people, tidy work areas
+## We ARE No Drips, No Drama - since 2007

+We communicate consistently.
+We send clear proposals and set clear expectations.
+Our friendly people work full days and keep tidy work areas.

+### Fully licensed and insured

+From the very beginning we've had a KCMO business license and full insurance - business liability and workman's compensation insurance.
+And we send a copy of that insurance along with every single proposal.
+So you have confidence from the get-go.

+{{< figure src="/images/lead-safe-certified-155.webp" src="/images/logo-pca100.webp" title="Professional certifications and affiliations" >}}

+Crestwood Painting has been lead-safe certified by the EPA since way back in 2011.

+### High Customer Ratings

-Year after year, it's paid off: we're in our 16th year and business is booming.
-We continue to get rave [reviews, feedback & testimonials](/reviews/).
-Customers tell their friends about us.
+Year after year, we continue to get rave [reviews, feedback & testimonials](/reviews/).
+Customers tell their friends and families about us.

-And it all starts with:

 ### Solid People